-The park is probably most well-known for its waterpark that’s aptly named Paradise Island, which features a massive swimming pool, multiple water slides, and a lazy river tubing area.
+The park is probably most well-known for its waterpark that’s aptly named Paradice Island, which features a massive swimming pool, multiple water slides, and a lazy river tubing area.

 There’s a pool that’s restricted to use by toddlers and their parents only, as well as changing rooms and showers for when it’s time to dry off, wash up, and head off to other adventures.

 It’s been said that Ted’z Place isn’t exactly in the running for most attractive area restaurant, but as they say, looks can be deceiving.

 Previous one-time guests and regulars alike have commented that not only does Ted’z have friendly staff, a chill vibe, and a menu full of reasonably priced comfort food items done to perfection, but they have great beer deals too.